willmendesneto/willmendesneto.github.io/_posts/2014-10-28-creating-a-crud-in-a-single-angular-controller.markdown

 {% endhighlight %}

-`main.css`, onde ficará a estilização do nosso app
+`main.css`, which will be styling our app

 {% highlight css %}